AdaCore/spark2014/docs/guidance/main.rst

    panel, and clicking :guilabel:`Execute`.
 GNATprove should either output a message that confirms that the check is proved or the same message as before.
-In the latter case, you will need to interact with GNATprove to investigate why the check is still not proved.
+In the latter case, you will need to interact with GNATprove to investigate why the check is still not proved, which is our next point below.
 #.
 It may sometimes be difficult to distinguish cases where some information is
    missing for the provers to prove the property from cases where the provers are incapable of proving the property even with the necessary